 Block 7 - Work Practices OK?

-If work practices are not acceptable, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix of this inspection procedure.
+If work practices are not acceptable, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix C of this inspection procedure.
 Continue inspection in other paths as appropriate (including a review of the potential for common cause or generic implications, as discussed in block 8).

 Block 8 - Common Cause